kkamagui/shadow-box-for-x86/README.md

 <center> <img src="document/images/architecture.png" width="500"> </center>

-We developed a security monitoring framework, Shadow-box that keeps an OS safe by filtering out unauthorized accesses to important kernel elements and defending integrity of kernel elements periodically.
+We developed a security monitoring framework, Shadow-box that keeps an OS safe by filtering out unauthorized accesses to important kernel elements and defending the integrity of kernel elements periodically.
 Shadow-box relies upon its two subparts: a lightweight hypervisor and a security monitor.
-The lightweight hypervisor, Light-box, efficiently isolates an OS inside a guest machine, and projects static and dynamic kernel objects of the guest into the host machine, so that our security monitor in the host can investigate the projected images.
+The lightweight hypervisor, Light-box, efficiently isolates an OS inside a guest machine and projects static and dynamic kernel objects of the guest into the host machine, so that our security monitor in the host can investigate the projected images.
 The security monitor, Shadow-watcher, places event monitors on static kernel elements and tests security of dynamic kernel elements.
 Running inside the host, it can test the security of the guest without malicious interference even when the guest OS is compromised.

 If you want to know more about Shadow-box, please see my presentation and paper at [Black Hat Asia 2017](https://www.blackhat.com/asia-17/briefings.html#myth-and-truth-about-hypervisor-based-kernel-protector-the-reason-why-you-need-shadow-box) and [HITBSecConf 2017](http://conference.hitb.org/hitbsecconf2017ams/sessions/shadowbox-the-practical-and-omnipotent-sandbox/).

 # 3. How to Build
 # 3.1.
 Prepare Kernel Build Environment (Ubuntu 16.04)
-Because the Shadow-box protects the code area of kernel, it conflicts with the runtime kernel patch feature (CONFIG_JUMP_LABEL).
+Because the Shadow-box protects the code area of the kernel, it conflicts with the runtime kernel patch feature (CONFIG_JUMP_LABEL).
 Therefore, if your kernel uses the runtime kernel patch feature, you should remove the feature.
 To remove it, you need to set a kernel build environment, change the kernel options, and install.
 The process is as follows.

 ```bash
 # Prepare kernel source and build environment.